tunks/scala-scratchpad/category-theory/README.md

 ### The unary function functor

+The unary function functor is used to compose a bunch of unary functions together, like Scala's [`andThen`](http://www.scala-lang.org/api/current/scala/Function1.html) function.

 ```scala
 class Fn1Functor[A, B](g: A => B) extends Functor[B, ({type λ[α] = A => α})#λ] {
   override def map[C](f: B => C): (A => C) = { a => f(g(a)) }